IMPROVE: Improving Management of Chronic Pain in Primary Care

 We invited 10 practices to participate in the eight-month implementation phase.
 During months one and two, practices continued with usual care, while documenting any concerns and/or frustrations with current opioid management procedures.
 Patient-reported functional assessment data was collected during this time to guide subsequent treatment and track opioid prescribing tool implementation.
-Over the next three months, practices will be asked to utilize the practice-adaptable toolkit and implementation guide with new and current patients.
-Site visits will be conducted on a subset of practices during this portion of the study.
+Over the next three months, practices were asked to utilize the practice-adaptable toolkit and implementation guide with new and current patients.
 During the final three months, providers and patients will be asked to complete de-identified questionnaires in a traditional practice-based research card study.
 Practices will also be asked for guidance on improving the tools and implementation guide.

 This project was conducted from March 1, 2013 through April 2015.